-Among the incentives that use state per capita income are the following:
+Among the incentives that use per capita income are the following:

-Personal Property Corporate Headquarters Credit in Code Section 12-6-3410 - The personal property headquarters credit contained in Code Section 12-6-3410 is available to a taxpayer that: (1) meets all the requirements necessary to claim the real property headquarters credit, (2) meets other statutory requirements as to the personal property that is used at the headquarters; and (3) creates at least 75 new full-time headquarters or research and development type jobs at the headquarters and those jobs have an average cash compensation level of more than twice the per capita income of the State.
+Personal Property Corporate Headquarters Credit in Code Section 12-6-3410 - The personal property headquarters credit contained in Code Section 12-6-3410 is available to a taxpayer that: (1) meets all the requirements necessary to claim the real property headquarters credit, (2) meets other statutory requirements as to the personal property that is used at the headquarters; and (3) creates at least 75 new full-time headquarters or research and development type jobs at the headquarters and those jobs have an average cash compensation level of more than twice the per capita income of the state based on the most recent per capita income data available as of the end of the taxpayer's taxable year in which the jobs are filled.

-"Qualifying Service-Related Facility" Definition in Code Section 12-6-3360 - Code Section 12-6-3360 allows a job tax credit for taxpayers that create new full-time jobs at a qualifying new facility or an expansion of an existing qualifying facility.
+"Qualifying Service-Related Facility" Definition in Code Section 12-6-3360 - Code Section 12-6-3360 allows a jobs tax credit for taxpayers that create new full-time jobs at a qualifying new facility or an expansion of an existing qualifying facility.
 One of the qualifying facilities is a "qualifying service-related facility."
-A "qualifying servicerelated facility" includes a business, other than a business engaged in legal, accounting, banking or investment services or retail sales, having a net increase at a single location of at least:
+A "qualifying servicerelated facility" includes a business, other than a business engaged in legal, accounting, banking or investment services or retail sales, with a net increase at a single location of at least:

-(1) one hundred and seventy five jobs;
+(1) one hundred and seventy five jobs; or

-(2) one hundred jobs that have an average cash compensation level of more than one and one-half times the state per capita income or the per capita income in the county where the jobs are located, whichever is lower;
+(2) one hundred jobs that have an average cash compensation level of more than one and one-half times the state per capita income or the per capita income in the county where the jobs are located, whichever is lower; or